Will Sativa Strains Induce Anxiety?

-This terpene has the signature “earthy” smell found in most cannabis strains Similar to several other cannabis compounds, myrcene may be an effective anti-inflammatory and pain reliever.
+This terpene has the signature “earthy” smell found in most cannabis strains.
+Similar to several other cannabis compounds, myrcene may be an effective anti-inflammatory and pain reliever.

-- Caryophyllene: In addition to cannabis, this terpene is found in hops, cloves, and rosemary.
+In addition to cannabis, this terpene is found in hops, cloves, and rosemary.
 It also has an herbal scent that is similar to these plants.
-Like myrcene, caryophyllene has both anti-inflammatory and pain relieving effects.
+Like myrcene, caryophyllene has both anti-inflammatory and pain-relieving effects.

-- Limonene: This citrus smelling terpene can be found in both cannabis and common citrus fruits.
+This citrus-smelling terpene can be found in both cannabis and common citrus fruits.
 Limonene can potentially boost the immune system, alleviate heartburn symptoms, and even be used to help dissolve gallstones rich in cholesterol.